-The first few chapters of The Prince give the prince advice on how to maintain a military occupation over a foreign land.
+The first few chapters of The Prince offer advice on how to maintain a military occupation over a foreign land.
 Despite its pitfalls, one way of teaching this material (I’ve found) is to cover it anachronistically as a set of prescriptions for a twenty-first rather than fifteenth century “prince.”
 To describe a concrete case, I draw here on my experiences teaching The Prince to Palestinian students at Al Quds University in Abu Dis, a small town just east of Jerusalem, located on the “wrong” side of the security wall that separates Israel from the Occupied Palestinian Territories.
 What better way to teach about occupation than from within one?

 I teach The Prince in a survey course on Western political philosophy from Plato to Mill.
-Students come to the course with a variety of attitudes toward the material, ranging from eager curiosity to open hostility, and a variety of doctrinal commitments, ranging from secular nationalist to Islamist.
+Students come to the course with a variety of attitudes toward the material, ranging from eager curiosity to open hostility, and a variety of doctrinal commitments, ranging from secular nationalism to Islamism.
 Machiavelli is inevitably the Western thinker that most powerfully captures their interest, if only because he most clearly epitomizes their stereotype of “Western culture”: amoral, treacherous, conniving, and power-hungry.
-In teaching the text, I try neither to confirm nor disconfirm that impression, but to persuade my students to temper the passions they bring to their thinking about al ihtilal (the occupation) with something like objectivity.
+I neither confirm nor disconfirm that impression.
+My basic pedagogical strategy is to validate what I think the students get right, and push back on whatever needs questioning.

 It’s a hard sell.
 The students I teach at Al Quds have spent a lifetime under military occupation, and expect to spend the rest of their lives that way.
 Most of the men have been arrested; many have done jail time.
 Most have been shot at; many have sustained wounds.
 Almost everyone knows someone, often a close friend or relative, who’s been killed in this or that altercation with the Israeli authorities.
-Shootings, detentions, surveillance, searches, checkpoints, interrogations, and house demolitions are everyday events for them, a way of life.
+Shootings, detentions, surveillance, searches, checkpoints, interrogations, house demolitions, and wholesale military incursions are everyday events for them, a way of life.
 Since permits are required to leave the West Bank, and in some cases to move within it, some students have never been outside of the West Bank; others have spent their lives confined to the equivalent of an American county within it.

 The parallels between Machiavelli’s advice and the Israeli occupation at first seem so striking that students jump reflexively to the conclusion that Machiavelli is not just the perfect guide to the occupation, but likely its direct, Satanic inspiration.
 On this reading, The Prince serves in their minds as “documentary evidence” of a centuries-old plot against Palestine by “the West,” confirming unreflective beliefs they bring to the text.
 The key to teaching The Prince in this situation is both to capitalize on and to disrupt that reflexive reaction, forcing students to articulate what they take to be so obvious about it while questioning its obviousness.
 Consider four interlocking issues to this end.

-In reading The Prince under occupation, my fundamental aim is to induce students to forge this alliance in and amongst themselves, arraying the psychic and political forces at their command for a battle that will last their lifetimes.
-Like Machiavelli’s Italians, my Palestinian students like to daydream the end of occupation, invoking God’s presumed favor on them as guarantor of its eventual collapse: “God willing, the occupation will end.”
-I sometimes have to play Machiavelli and remind them that God cannot be expected to supersede their free will, depriving them of the “glory that falls to their lot.”
-The liberation they seek will not be realized by waiting for some latter-day Saladin to fall from the skies, but by daring, intelligent acts of self-liberation.
-As a mere foreigner, and mere academic, I can only watch that enterprise from afar.
-They must enact it, follow it where it leads, and take responsibility for the results.
-As Machiavelli puts it, iustum enim est bellum quibus necessarium.
-“For the battle is just when it is forced upon us.”
-The task of course is to know how to fight back—and how not to.
-Easier said, of course, than done.
+In reading The Prince under occupation, my basic aim is to induce students prepare for the task of liberation, arraying the psychic and political forces at their command for a battle that will last their lifetimes.
+Like Machiavelli’s Italians, my Palestinian students often daydream the end of occupation, invoking God’s presumed favor on them as a guarantee of its eventual collapse: “God willing, the occupation will end.”
+It’s useful to take a page from Machiavelli and remind them that God cannot be expected to supersede their free will, depriving them of the “glory that falls to their lot.”
+It’s also occasionally necessary to quote Scripture to this end: